AKTIP (therapeutic institute)

-Controversy about the methods of the institute emerges when the documentary Infiltrace: Obchod se zdravím (Infiltration: Health Business) was broadcast by Czech television on May 21, 2018.
+Controversy about the methods of the institute emerged when the documentary Infiltrace: Obchod se zdravím (Infiltration: Health Business) was broadcast by Czech television on May 21, 2018.

 The documentary revealed that the company uses unethical techniques to the detriment of its patients for its financial gain, including pseudoscience, manipulation, and incitement of fear of cancer and anxiety.
 AKTIP offers examinations and healing by instrumentation and homeopathic preparations of doubtful effectiveness for various somatic diseases, including thyroid disease.

 Although it has physicians on staff, this institution is not a legitimate provider of health services.
 It is not a medical facility.

 Erratic Boulder award in the category of teams 2016

 AKTIP is the holder of the Silver Erratic Boulder award in the category of teams for 2016.

 "An eventual client meets here imaginary care in a wide range of disciplines.
 His complex problems will be treated by a graphologist, an expert in oriental diagnostics and bioresonance therapy will also supply its part of information.
 If it fails, a miraculous ANESA device, known as the non-invasive AMP blood analyzer (Golden Erratic Boulder award for 2011), will come to the scene", said Sisyfos.

 In the awards report its representatives also cite the statement of the head of AKTIP Jarmila Klímová that the human body is set for 400 years of life.
 "If we really lived only by biological hours, we could be at rest between 380 and 460 years, because this age is set up for our body ...
 And why do we live only 60 or 80 years?
 No, because the most important influence outside of ourselves, which fundamentally affects the length and quality of life, we do not accept."